lpacher/lae/fpga/practicum/11_sequence_detector_FSM/README.md

 <br />

-The `sequence_detector_FSM` Verilog module that you are going to implement has runs with the nominal 100 MHz external clock, has 4-inputs corresponding to slide-switches available on the _Arty_ board, one reset and a LED on which display that the right sequence has been detected.
+The `sequence_detector_FSM` Verilog module that you are going to implement runs with the nominal 100 MHz external clock, has 4-inputs corresponding to slide-switches available on the _Arty_ board, one reset and a LED on which display that the right sequence has been detected.